Anastassia Shaitarova

 Dr. Anastassia Shaitarova

-I have always wanted to be an explorer, and my PhD project led me into a new, barely-defined research direction that is now rapidly gaining traction: How does Generative AI affect the way we express ourselves linguistically?
+I always wanted to be an explorer, and my PhD project led me into a new, barely-defined research direction that is now rapidly gaining traction: How does Generative AI affect the way we express ourselves linguistically?
 With no established research paradigm, I explored across multiple linguistics-adjacent disciplines to measure the impact of generative AI on natural language.
 My thesis, Generated Text as a Locus of Language Contact: Exploring the Impact of Generative AI on English and German, integrates insights and methods from corpus linguistics, psycholinguistics, communication studies, and translation studies.

 GitHub ORCiD Google Scholar ResearchGate